 - Soliciting and Canvassing: Soliciting and canvassing at the market is prohibited.

 --Within the limits of any park, it shall be unlawful for any person or persons to do any of the acts hereinafter specified, except as may be otherwise provided: To disrupt or disturb in any manner any picnic, meeting, service, concert, exercise, or exhibition.
 To distribute, post, place, or erect any advertising handbill, circular, bill, notice, paper, or other advertising device without special permit issued by the director of parks and recreation.

 - Stall Assignments:

-- Stall assignments will be made based on attendance, product mix and logistical constraints as determined by the Market Manager and Farmers Market Committee.
+- Stalls will be assigned based on attendance, product mix and logistical constraints as determined by the Market Manager and Farmers Market Committee.

 - Transactions between customers and vendors may only occur within the stall.

-- Vendors shall provide all of their own equipment and must not exceed the parameters of the Stall.
-Tents must be weighted with 25 pounds for each corner.
-The CFM will not provide weights, canopies, tables or chairs.
+- Vendors shall provide all their own equipment.
+The CFM will not provide weights, canopies, tables, or chairs.

 - Signage must be accurate and truthful in claims of production practices, sourcing, or other claims.

-- Start date for new vendors will be mutually agreed upon by the vendor and Market Manager.
+- Start date for new vendors must be within 30 days of application approval and will be mutually agreed upon by the vendor and Market Manager.

-- All vendors are expected to attend Markets on a regular, year-round basis, unless the application was otherwise approved as a part-time or seasonal vendor.
-If a Vendor misses three consecutive markets without advance notice to the Market Manager, or three out of five markets with advance notice to the Market Manager, the Committee may, in its discretion, award such vendor’s reserved space to another vendor.
+- All vendors are expected to attend markets on a regular, year-round basis, unless the application was otherwise approved as a part-time or seasonal vendor.

 - Vendors must give at least a 7-day notice to the Market Manager of their intent to return to Market from an absence of more than 4 weeks.